-While regular WordPress might be a good idea for many people out there, it's headless component isn't that simple to use, especially if you're a marketer.
+While regular WordPress might be a good idea for many people, its headless component isn't that simple, especially if you're a marketer.

-Instead, there are headless CMSs like Agility that give you all the flexibility and simplicity you need in a low code environment where marketers can thrive and create pages without hindrances.
-The truth is that going headless on WordPress might be an overkill and chances are that you're better with a headless CMS that gives you a non-gimmicky performance.
+Instead, headless CMSs like Agility give you all the flexibility and simplicity you need in a low-code environment where marketers can thrive and create pages without hindrances.
+The truth is that going headless on WordPress might be overkill, and chances are that you're better with a headless CMS that gives you a non-gimmicky performance.

 This means that if you're building omnichannel experiences, you might not be able to with WordPress.
-According to Aashni Shah, CEO at Elixir Labs:
+According to Aashni Shah, CEO of Elixir Labs:

 For example, static websites or PWAs need system-specific plugins and integrations, or maybe even new functionalities to be developed by a dedicated team.
-When you're using headless WordPress, all the functionalities of the good old WP aren't there, and you might have a hard time finding yourself at ease.
+When you're using headless WordPress, all the functionalities of the good old WP aren't there, and you might have difficulty finding yourself at ease.

-A huge benefit of a true, headless, multi-tenant system is that it's fully managed and upgraded for you.
+A considerable benefit of a true, headless, multi-tenant system is that it's fully managed and upgraded for you.